 Top Destination Secondary Schools

 - This column chart displays the top 10 secondary destination schools for the selected primary school.
-Note that there may be more than 10 schools displayed where 2 or more schools are equal 10th.
+Note that there may be more than 10 schools displayed where 2 or more schools are equal to the 10th.

 - Non-government schools are included where known.

 - Some schools and years have a column labelled “unknown”.
 This means the students went to interstate/overseas secondary schools, or they did not do the NAPLAN 7 assessment, so a future record was not found for them.
-For example schools near the border with another state will have a large unknown component.
+For example, schools near the border with another state will have a large unknown component.
 This indicates that students may have gone to a high school in the state across the border.
 Due to privacy reasons we only receive NAPLAN data for NSW.

 School Contribution %